dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1179: Hierarchies can perpetuate oppression and inequality.
+### T1179: Hierarchies can lead to oppression and injustice.

 |Support|
 |---|